-The BMessage objects that convey interface messages typically contain various kinds of data describing the events they report or clarifying the instructions they give.
-In most cases, the message contains more information than is passed to the function that starts the application's response.
+Typically, the BMessage object also carries various kinds of data describing the event.
+In some cases, it may contain more information about the event than is passed to the function that starts the application's response.
 For example, a MouseDown() function is passed the point where the cursor was located when the user pressed the mouse button.
-But a B_MOUSE_DOWN BMessage also includes information about when the event occurred, what modifier keys the user was holding down at the time, which mouse button was pressed, whether the event counts as a solitary mouse-down, the second event of a double-click, or the third of a triple-click, and so on.
+But a MOUSE_DOWN BMessage also includes information about when the event occurred, what modifier keys the user was holding down at the time, < which mouse button was pressed, whether the event counts as a solitary mouse-down, the second of a double-click, or the third of a triple-click, and so on. >

 A MouseDown() function can get this information by taking it directly from the BMessage.
-The BMessage that the window thread is currently responding to can be obtained by calling the CurrentMessage() function, which the BWindow inherits from BLooper.
-For example, a MouseDown() function might check whether the event is a single-click or the second of a double-click as follows:
+The BMessage that the window thread is currently responding to can be obtained by calling CurrentMessage(), which the BWindow inherits from BLooper.
+For example, a MouseDown() function might get the time of the mouse-down event as follows:

 '''

 void MyView::MouseDown(BPoint point)

 {

-long num = Window()->CurrentMessage()->FindLong("clicks");

-if ( num == 1 ) {

 ...

-}

-else if ( num == 2 ) {

-...

-}
+long time = Window()->CurrentMessage()->FindLong("when");

 ...

 }

 '''